OneUptime/oneuptime/docs/run.md

     -   Let other projects / containers run on docker.
 They will work perfectly fine with a project you're working on.

 ## Alternative ways to run the project in development
+- Run MongoDB and Redis manually on port 27017 and 6379 respectively.
 - If Docker and Docker compose is not your thing, you can run `npm install` and `npm run dev` on projects you want to work on.
 Ideally you would need to run those commands in `accounts`, `backend`, `probe`, `dashboard`, and `status-page` in seperate terminal instances to run the basic app.

 ## Running on: on-prem, staging, or production.